Lawn Treatment Service Cost

 Usually, gardeners and specialists will charge one inclusive price for both the labour and the products they will use.
 The lawn service treatment cost can vary, but usually falls between £15 to £50 per hour, often depending on the type of treatment.

 The time frame for a single treatment will depend on many factors, such as the size and condition of your lawn as well as the type of treatment it requires.
-Smaller jobs will start from taking around 30 minutes but can also be upwards from 4 hours for bigger and more complicated courses of treatment.
+Smaller jobs will start from taking around 30 minutes but can also be upwards of 4 hours for bigger and more complicated courses of treatment.

 Cost Factors of Treating a Lawn